dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 ### Message Format

-To enable message routing and to provide additonal context with each message Dapr uses the [CloudEvents 1.0 specification](https://github.com/cloudevents/spec/tree/v1.0) as its message format.
+To enable message routing and to provide additional context with each message Dapr uses the [CloudEvents 1.0 specification](https://github.com/cloudevents/spec/tree/v1.0) as its message format.
 Any message sent by an application to a topic using Dapr will automatically be "wrapped" in Cloud Events envelope, using `Content-Type` header value for `datacontenttype` attribute.

 Dapr implements the following Cloud Events fields: